rgitrepo/kubernetes-beginner-to-pro/docs/day5/update-and-add-labels.md

   kubectl label pods --all status=unhealthy

   # Update a pod identified by the type and name in "pod.json"
-  kubectl label <strong>-f </strong> pod.json status=unhealthy
+  kubectl label -f pod.json status=unhealthy

-  # Update pod 'foo' only if the resource is unchanged from version 1
+  # Update pod 'old-pod' only if the resource is unchanged from version 1
-  kubectl label pods foo status=unhealthy --resource-version=1
+  kubectl label pods old-pod status=unhealthy --resource-version=1

-  # Update pod 'foo' by removing a label named 'bar' if it exists
+  # Update pod 'old-pod' by removing a label named 'bar' if it exists
   # Does not require the --overwrite flag
-  kubectl label pods foo bar-
+  kubectl label pods old-pod bar-

   ```
 Options